 Shinagawa Shukuba Matsuri is held on the last weekend of September every year.
-Unfortunately, the event is canceled for 2020.
 The Shinagawa Shukuba Matsuri celebrates the tradition and cultural heritage of Shinagawa as the first post along the former Tokaido Road—the main road of five routes that linked eastern and western Japan during the Edo era.
 You'll be entranced by the bright colors and energetic air of the festival, so be sure to join in on the festivities!

 This post town, then called Shinagawa-juku, prospered as an easy-going tourist spot and popular inn stop for people traveling the Tokaido Road.
 In addition to tourism and rooms, you could even be entertained by beautiful oiran courtesans; with their complicated hairstyles and vibrant kimono, they’re a lovely part of today’s festivities.

 The festival was launched in 1990 as a means to protect and convey tradition and cultural heritage.
 Today many volunteers join in while dressed in Edo-period costumes.
 The festival begins at 10 am and carries on until 6 pm.

 On Saturday, get ready to see the glamorous oiran courtesans from 4 pm at Yatsuyamaguchi (near Kitashinagawa Station on the Keikyu line).
 They'll parade down the Former Tokai Road from 4:30 and end at Shinagawa Bridge around 7:00.
 The finale ceremony is at 7:30 in Seiseki Park, don't miss it!